 Proactively notifying your mobile users of important events ("push") is a key feature of mobile apps.
-In fact, it is also a key requirement for apps to deliver this user experience feature.
-The mobile services support a variety of scenarios for supporting device notifications.
-The primary advantage of the mobile services implementation of push is that mobile solution developers do not need to care about implementing code to talk to APNS (Apple Push Notification Services) or FCM (Firebase Cloud Messaging) and, at the same time, mobile services exposes a consistent API to the event source (back end).
+In fact, it is also a key requirement for apps to deliver this user experience feature. mobile services supports a variety of scenarios for supporting device notifications.
+The primary advantage of the mobile services push implementation is that mobile solution developers do not need to implement code to communicate with push notification providers, like APNS (Apple Push Notification Services) or Firebase and, at the same time, mobile services exposes a consistent API to the event source (back end).

 The back-end-facing API of the push feature offers different ways to reach segments of your user base and abstract from native push providers.
 At the same time it exposes various platform-specific features as well.

 - Add the push feature to your mobile app configuration in the SAP mobile service cockpit.

 - Configure the native push provider (Apple Developer Site or Firebase) to create API Keys or push certificates.

 - Apply the native push provider settings to your mobile app configuration in the SAP mobile service cockpit.

 - Add push SDK features to your mobile app.